HRossouw42/HRossouw42.github.io/_posts/2021-02-02-year-of-leaps.md

 But through all that I was still intent on forging myself so I picked up running (physical fitness was almost medicinal during lockdowns), did algorithm questions, and went about organising some things in my life.

-## 2021 - The Year of Leaps
+### 2021 - The Year of Leaps

 Now it's time to pick a new theme.

-So this year, starting from a more solid foundation, I want to take some risks.
+So this year, starting from a more solid foundation 🏔, I want to take some risks.
 Take a leap.

 📝 Definition of _leap_